pamela-gatica/mimiciii-icu-patient-analysis/README.md

 ## Dataset
 The MIMIC-III database is a large, publicly available dataset containing de-identified health data from ICU patients.

-The analysis focuses on key tables including:
+The analysis focuses on key tables, including:
 - patients
 - admissions
 - icustays